jld5650/Scheerer-Drawing-Lookup-/READMEFIRST.md

 -Type in search to search part name<br>

 **I used Microsoft Access being that it was a small office application 5-8 people.
 I would probably not use it again.
-We were able to hide the main drawing folder from peering eyes while still giving read rights sales.
-I would do a million things knowing what I know now but I am happy with the results.
+We were able to hide the main drawing folder from peering eyes while still giving read rights to sales personnel.
+I would do a million things differently knowing what I know now but I am happy with the results.
 I would love to go back to Scheerer Bearing one day and create something better.
 Their database hold over 13,000 records to this day.
 Thanks for viewing.**